 3. Case Studies

-Case studies are especially effective in the B2B marketing context.
+Case studies are especially effective for B2B marketing.
 There is nothing more powerful than showing your audience evidence that supports your pitch and what you are selling.

 You can promote and distribute your case studies in various ways including face-to-face meetings, LinkedIn, Website downloadable assets or even in recorded or streamed presentations.

 Webinars are a very effective content marketing strategy simply because it allows you to engage and interact with your audience on a more personal level at scale.
 And the keyword here is ‘at scale’.
 A webinar is essentially a seminar on the web.
 It allows you to connect with a wider audience and market your business by having a 1-to-many medium where you can share, discuss and present your product or service.